cwoebker/.com/_posts/2011-10-24-jekyll-blogging.markdown

     ---
     Hello, Jekyll!

-more on this can be found at [Cody's Blog](http://blog.codykrieger.com/2011/02/11/automating-post-creation-with-jekyll.html)
+More on this can be found at [Cody's Blog](http://blog.codykrieger.com/2011/02/11/automating-post-creation-with-jekyll.html)

 ### `\( \LaTeX \)`